750 Motor Club: Results

+Championship points

 F1000

 The championship previously known as Formula Jedi joined the 750 Motor Club in 2019 and has established itself as the premier bike-engined, single-seater category in the UK and provides some of the fastest lap times in the country.
 Using a proven ‘slicks and wings’ racing car with excellent handling characteristics and powered by a 1000cc high performance motorbike engine, the cars reach 60 mph in just 3 seconds and go on to 150 mph, while revving to around 14000rpm.

 Championship results

 Formula Vee Championship

 The most cost-effective introduction into single-seater racing; Formula Vee cars utilise 1300 cc Volkswagen Beetle components, in single-seater chassis – often converted from Formula Ford units.

 Championship results

 Historic 750 Formula

 This is a historic racing series catering for the previous two generations of 750 Formula cars, such as Austin Seven specials and Reliant-engined models, plus other small capacity racers 500 cc Formula 3 cars, amongst others.